Dionisiy/CA/building-with-bootstrapquiz.md

 ## Quiz

-Bootstrap is
+* Bootstrap is

-Answer: A set of prewritten CSS rules designed to help you build webpages faster
+**Answer**: A set of prewritten CSS rules designed to help you build webpages faster

-A webpage with a responsive layout
+- A webpage with a responsive layout

 Answer: All of these.
 Bootstrap creates CSS layouts that are responsive, meaning the layouts are maintained on different device screen sizes or page elements are rearranged automatically to fit different screen sizes.